 - Consider making some modifications to your home, such as getting a raised toilet seat

 Expect your new hip joint to reduce the pain you felt before your surgery and increase the range of motion in your joint.
-But don't expect to do anything you couldn't do before surgery.
-High-impact activities — such as running or playing basketball — may never get your doctor's approval.
-But in time, you may be able to swim, play golf, walk or ride a bike comfortably.
+But don't expect to do everything you couldn't do before surgery.
+High-impact activities — such as running or playing basketball — may be too stressful on your artificial joint.
+But in time, you may be able to swim, play golf, hike or ride a bike comfortably.

 - Learning from experience.
-Mayo's Total Joint Replacement Database contains information on every joint replacement surgery performed at Mayo Clinic.
-The database helps Mayo Clinic doctors determine which surgical technique and prosthesis type will be the most effective for you.
+The Mayo Clinic Total Joint Registry contains information on every joint replacement surgery performed at Mayo Clinic.
+The registry helps Mayo Clinic doctors determine which surgical technique and prosthesis type will be the most effective for you.
 It also has led to many improvements in surgical techniques and prosthesis designs.

-Research advances.
-People everywhere have benefitted from research in Mayo Clinic's Biomechanics and Motion Analysis Laboratory, a leader in developing, modifying and patenting new prosthesis designs.
+- Research advances.
+People everywhere have benefitted from research in Mayo Clinic's laboratories for biomechanics and motion analysis, which have been instrumental in developing, modifying and patenting new prosthesis designs.

 - Innovative pain management.
-Mayo Clinic doctors use new combinations of regional anesthesia and pain relief techniques that can reduce the need for general anesthesia and intravenous narcotic pain medications, decrease postsurgery pain and drug side effects and speed up your recovery.
+Mayo Clinic doctors use new combinations of regional anesthesia and pain relief techniques that can reduce the need for general anesthesia and intravenous narcotic pain medications, which can speed recovery.

-Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for orthopedics by U.S. News & World Report.
-Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked high performing for orthopedics by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for orthopedics and for rehabilitation by U.S. News & World Report.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-Specialists in Orthopedic Surgery at Mayo Clinic in Arizona perform hip replacement surgery.
-Specialists from Physical Medicine and Rehabilitation, Rheumatology and Radiology are also usually involved in your care.
+Specialists in orthopedic surgery at Mayo Clinic in Arizona perform hip replacement surgery.
+Specialists in physical medicine and rehabilitation, rheumatology, and radiology also may be involved with your care.

 For appointments or more information, call the Central Appointment Office at 800-446-2279 (toll-free) 8 a.m. to 5 p.m.
 Mountain Standard Time, Monday through Friday or complete an online appointment request form.